openstack/ceilometer/doc/source/admin/telemetry-dynamic-pollster.rst

     headers:
       "x-openstack-nova-api-version": "2.46"

+*  ``timeout``: optional parameter.
+Defines the request timeout for the requests executed by the dynamic pollsters to gather data.
+The default timeout value is 30 seconds.
+If it is set to `None`, this means that the request never times out on the client side.
+Therefore, one might have problems if the server never closes the connection.
+The pollsters are executed serially, one after the other.
+Therefore, if the request hangs, all pollsters (including the non-dynamic ones) will stop executing.

 The complete YAML configuration to gather data from Magnum (that has been used as an example) is the following: